 Suicide Bombers In Kabul Attack Multiple Police Stations

-Kabul is in lockdown after multiple explosions rocked the Afghan capital on Wednesday, including two apparent suicide bomb attacks on police stations.

-The Interior Ministry confirmed to Reuters that suicide bombers attacked a police station in Shar-e-Naw in central Kabul — an area near foreign embassies and government offices.

-Najib Danish, a spokesman for the ministry, said sporadic gunfire was exchanged at the site as part of a "cleanup operation."
+At least two police officers were killed, Reuters reports.
+An Italian medical aid group called Emergency tweeted that it had received six people, one of whom was already dead.

-The first explosion occurred around noon local time near a police station in western Kabul's Dasht-e-Barchi district, an area that is home to many people belonging to the mainly Shia Hazara community, said police spokesman Hashmat Stanekzai.
+The first explosion occurred around noon local time near a police station in western Kabul's Dasht-e-Barchi district, an area that is home to many people belonging to the mainly Shiite Hazara community, said police spokesman Hashmat Stanekzai.

+Another blast targeted a police station in Shar-e-Naw in central Kabul, according to Reuters.
+The area is near embassies, government offices and banks.

+Najib Danish, a spokesman for the Interior Ministry, said sporadic gunfire was exchanged at the site as part of a "cleanup operation."

+Local reporters and residents said that blast also hit near the Sharif Travel Agency, used by Afghans to apply for visas to India.

+Aziz Ahmadzai, an Afghan writer on security affairs, said a friend had gone to the travel agency to secure a visa on Wednesday.
+"I am trying to call him, but I cannot," Ahmadzai said.

+He described Wednesday as horrible even by the standards of the war-ravaged capital.

+"You don't know if you will return to your home alive or not," he said.
+"In Kabul, life is by chance.
+People are worried they will be attacked — they are not safe — in the shopping centers, in the mosques, in the parks."

-The blasts came in rapid succession, suggesting a coordinated militant attack.
+The blasts came in rapid succession at midday, suggesting a coordinated militant attack.

-One journalist shared a gruesome image on a WhatsApp reporters group showing what appeared to be a suicide bomber who had detonated his explosives, but only killed himself.
+One journalist shared a gruesome image on a WhatsApp reporters group showing what appeared to be a suicide bomber who had detonated his explosives but only killed himself.

-Reporters said they heard ambulances rushing toward the targeted police stations, but it was unclear how many casualties resulted from the attacks.
+The attacks occurred ahead of parliamentary elections expected to be held in July.
+Afghan officials have had difficulty persuading residents to register to vote, partly because of fears that militants may target registration centers.
+Wednesday's blasts will likely reinforce those fears.

+Adding to residents' misery, an earthquake shook buildings in Kabul, but there were no immediate reports of injuries.

-In recent months, Afghanistan has seen an upsurge in suicide bombings claimed by ISIS or the Taliban.
+In recent months, Afghanistan has seen an upsurge in suicide bombings claimed by ISIS and the Taliban.

 The most recent blasts come just nine days after a series of attacks in Afghanistan killed more than 30 people, including 10 journalists.